 Tropico 6 can be quite hard!
 If it seems difficult to you, you're not alone.
 And the good news is, there are actually a lot of ways you can fix that problem.
 Here are some easy tips for making money in Tropico 6 and for easier game play for your mission.
 After following these tips, you should be able to progress through your mission much more smoothly and easily.
 It should not take you multiple tries to win a mission anymore!

-Before we start, if you haven't already set your difficulty level to "easy" when you select your mission, you probably should.
+Before we start, if you haven't already set your difficulty level to "easy" when you select your mission, you should.
 Easy is actually still quite hard, so don't feel bad about struggling at the "normal" level!
 But no matter which difficulty level you use, the tips shown below will definitely make it a whole lot easier to make money, accomplish tasks, and win your missions.
 Here is the full guide for how to make money in Tropico 6.

 1. Never make any promises in your election speech